phpearth/docs/articles/oop/design-patterns/flyweight.md

 ---
-title: "What is flyweight design pattern and how to use it in PHP?"
+title: "Flyweight design pattern in PHP"
-read_time: "1 min"
-updated: "Feb 28, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/flyweight/"
 ---

-## Intent

 Use sharing to support large numbers of fine-grained objects efficiently.
 The Motif GUI strategy of replacing heavy-weight widgets with light-weight gadgets.

 ## Problem

 Designing objects down to the lowest levels of system "granularity" provides optimal flexibility, but can be unacceptably expensive in terms of performance and memory usage.

 ## Discussion